-CLEVELAND - Chief Meteorologist Mark Johnson says temperatures warm up as rain moves to begin the weekend.
+CLEVELAND - Power of 5 Chief Meteorologist Mark Johnson says warmer temperatures will bring the threat for storms this weekend.

 Connect with the Power of 5 Weather Team on Facebook and Twitter: